dbvisel/raspberrypidemo/arduino/README.md

  * VRy (purple wire) to Arduino anlogue pin 1
  * SW (blue wire) to Arduino digital pin 2

 To check if the Arduino end is working, open the Arduino IDE and choose *Tools > Serial Monitor*.
 You should see x, y, and switch values as they come in.
+But you shouldn't need to spend any time in the Arduino IDE.

+*arduinojoystick.py* requires the joystick plugged into the Arduino running *joystick.ino*.
+It also requires the 4-segment LED matrix to be plugged in and the buzzer (wiring as in *lights.py*).
+When run, it should disply the movements of the joystick on the LED matrix.